 - Getting hands-on with some key data analytics tools

 Before you do anything else, absorb as much theory as you can about data analytics.
 Read about how data analytics is being used in the real world, and familiarize yourself with the kinds of analyses that a data analyst might perform.
-As a focal point for your reading, we recommend researching the different types of data analysis—descriptive, diagnostic, predictive, and prescriptive—and getting to grips with the various data analytics techniques, such as regression analysis, factor analysis, cohort analysis, cluster analysis, and time-series analysis.
+As a focal point for your reading, we recommend researching the different types of data analysis and getting to grips with the various data analytics techniques, such as regression analysis, factor analysis, cohort analysis, cluster analysis, and time-series analysis.
 This will give you a good theoretical foundation upon which to build those all-important practical skills.
 For a comprehensive and accessible entry point, start with our ultimate introduction to data analytics.

 With some good theory behind you (or at the same time), you can start to explore some key data analytics tools.
 For any aspiring analyst, the best place to start is Microsoft Excel.
 Download an open source dataset (you’ll find a list of ten great websites for finding free, open datasets here) or devise your own and practice carrying out some basic tasks, such as creating a pivot table or practicing some useful formulas.
 We’ve included some helpful links below to get you started:

 - 10 Excel formulas every data analyst should know